 The Bank uses the Basic Indicator Approach to set operational risk capital requirement.
 Under this approach the capital requirement is normally set at 15% of the average annual income in the past three years.
-Where a bank has not been operating for three years it may use forward-looking business estimates instead.
-For newly-authorised banks which are operating under mobilisation restrictions, the PRA recognises that the structure and operational risk profile that exist in mobilisation are materially different from those which would exist post mobilisation.
-Consequently, income projections from the post mobilisation period are not included in the calculation of the operational risk capital requirement during mobilisation.
+As Kroo has not been operating as a bank for three years it uses forward-looking business estimates instead.